Hellons-Dev/DoRobo-M2Project/Codes/Lidar/README.md

 - V0.2 : Version not working, Second test done on lidar communication using Lidar Protocole
 - V1.1 : First Version using lidar protocole and having trouble to work (working 1/4 of the time)
 - V1.2 : First Working version but not finished
-- FinalVersion : Finale version, working and using all function for communication with MotherBoard
+- V2.1 : Final version, fully functionnal and using all function for communication with MotherBoard